So you’ve decided to make your Antarctica cruise dreams come true! *high five* (Antarctica Packing List)

 As early as now, I can guarantee you that this trip will blow your mind — hence, you definitely do NOT want to come unprepared for this ‘once in a lifetime’ travel experience.
-There is a LOT to think about at this stage, but first: let me save you the time and effort for your preparations with this comprehensive packing list (which is as based from my very own Antarctic experience with Hurtigruten.)
-This is quite important because the last thing that we need is for you to ‘underpack’, if not overpack.
+And of course, I know that there is a LOT to think about during this stage, but first: let me save you the time and effort for your preparations with this comprehensive Antarctica packing list (which is as based on my very own Antarctic experience with Hurtigruten.)
+This is quite important because the last thing that we need is for you to ‘underpack‘, if not overpack.

 So simply put: it’s not extremely cold because Antarctic weather during cruise expedition season can be nice and cool in the day.
 If you happen to do camping in Antarctica (like I did), temperatures can drop below 0°C but you’ll be fine because your expedition team will take care of everything and keep you warm.

 Now, without further ado, below are the essential clothing and gear that you absolutely need to pack when going on an Antarctica cruise!

 An important thing to keep in mind is that your Antarctica packing list is dependent on the kind of expedition you’ll be doing; therefore, please always make sure to recheck with your cruise operator if they happen to have any special requirements on any unique activities.

 Still and the same, the clothing and gear listed below are the standard no matter if you’re spending about 10 or 20 days in Antarctica, so no worries on that.
 (NOTE: Below is a list of things I brought as per my 20-day expedition with Hurtigruten).

 1 piece: You can go with either a suitcase or a backpack on your Antarctica packing list — whichever you prefer is fine — but it’s best if it is something that’s not bulky and is 23 kilos (50 pounds) max when packed.
 Why?